ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Typically a Transparency Services has a single issuer identity which is present in the `iss` claim of Receipts for that service.

 Multitenant support can be enabled through the use of identifiers in the `iss` claim, for example, `ts.example` may have a distinct issuer identity for each sub domain, such as `customer1.ts.example` and `customer2.ts.example`.

+### Initialization {#ts-initialization}

+The Append-only Log is empty when the Transparency Service is initialized.
+The first entry that is added to the Append-only Log MUST be a Signed Statement including key material.
+The second set of entries are Signed Statements for additional domain-specific Registration Policy.
+The third set of entries are Signed Statements for Artifacts.
+From here on a Transparency Service is capable to check Signed Statements on registration via policy (that is at minimum key material and typically other Registration Policy) and is therefore in a reliable state to register Signed Statements about Artifacts or new Registration Policy.

 ### Registration Policies